Kevin J. O'Toole: State legislator

 O'Toole has sponsored laws to reform welfare, strengthen domestic violence statutes, increase penalties on businesses and individuals who engage in discrimination, mandate insurance coverage for mammography and for treatment of breast and cervical cancer, preserve the state's drinking water supply through the preservation of Sterling Forest, and create more government transparency.
 In the state legislature, O'Toole has been a proponent of ethics reform in New Jersey government.
 He was the original sponsor of legislation creating pension reform in New Jersey.
 He has sponsored legislation to streamline government, promote education, protect the environment, and lower property taxes.
 O'Toole was one of the primary sponsors of pre-paid college education expense program (529 college savings plan) and legislation that would prohibit campaign contributions from vendors who have government contracts.

 In 2013, O'Toole challenged Thomas Kean Jr. for the leadership of Republicans in the Senate.
 O'Toole was backed by Governor Chris Christie, reportedly because of disagreements with Kean in regards to strategy during the elections that year, where no gains occurred during the Senate elections despite Christie winning re-election with over 60% of the vote.
 Kean held on to his position of Senate Minority Leader in a 10–6 caucus vote.
 In the following session, Kean removed O'Toole from his position as Minority Whip.

-District 40

-Each of the forty districts in the New Jersey Legislature has one representative in the New Jersey Senate and two members in the New Jersey General Assembly.
-The other representatives from the 40th district for the 2016-2017 Legislative Session are: